DomainTang/PERL/README.md

 ## Statement

-The code is not absolutely normative, which is only for learning and testing!
+The code based on CMAE  is not  normative, which is only for learning and testing!
 Welcome to communicate and discuss!